Below are some frequently asked questions clients have: If you don’t see your question answered, please click here.

 A: Restrictions may apply, please be prepared to pay if rejected through online portal and to know for sure, you should check your insurance policy if you are eligible for this feature!

-Below is a list of approved insurance companies.
+The list of approved insurance companies.
 Dr notes may or may not be required, if would be helpful if you check your insurance booklet or policy.
 We do not require a physical copy, we only ask that you provide us with the date of which the note was dispensed, the name of the Dr who dispensed it, as some companies require us to indicate this information upon each visit.

 *Direct billing available at East Mountain Massage!*